rhiot/gitbook/cloudplatform/services/spark.md

 ## Registering jobs in a Spring Boot runtime environment

-In order to register an RDD in a Spring Boot application register it, as a bean:
+In order to register an RDD in a Spring Boot application register it as a bean:

     @Bean
     JavaRDD myRDD(JavaSparkContext sparkContext) {